zxc916684603/ecs/intl.en-US/Product Introduction/Instances/ECS Bare Metal Instance and Super Computing Clusters.md

 -   **Encrypted compute**

     For security, the EBM Instances use a chip-level trusted execution environment \(Intel® SGX\) in addition to physical server isolation.
 This allows the instances to compute only the encrypted data in a safe and trusted environment, and provides improved security for the customer data on the cloud.
 This chip-level hardware security protection provides a safe box for the data of cloud users and allows users to control all the data encryption and key protection procedures.
+For more information, see [Intel SGX](https://partners-intl.aliyun.com/help/faq-detail/89858.htm).

 -   **Any Stack on Alibaba Cloud**

-    EBM Instances combine the performance strengths and features of physical machines and [the ease-of-use and cost-effectiveness of cloud servers](intl.en-US/Product Introduction/Benefits of ECS.md#).
+    EBM Instances combine the performance strengths and features of physical machines and [the ease-of-use and cost-effectiveness of cloud servers](reseller.en-US/Product Introduction/Benefits of ECS.md#).
 They can effectively meet your demands for high-performance computing and help you build new hybrid clouds.
 Due to their flexibility, elasticity, and other strengths, EBM Instances allow you to deploy any stack on them, such as Xen, KVM, and VMWare.
 As a result, offline private clouds can be seamlessly migrated to Alibaba Cloud without the performance overhead issues that may arise because of nested virtualization.
 This facilitates a new approach for you to move businesses onto the cloud.

 -   **Heterogeneous instruction set processor support**